Matthew Tkachuk

-Matthew Brendan Tkachuk (/kəˈtʃʌk/ kə-CHUK; born December 11, 1997) is an American professional ice hockey winger and alternate captain for the Florida Panthers of the National Hockey League (NHL).
+Matthew Brendan Tkachuk (/kəˈtʃʌk/ kə-CHUK; born December 11, 1997) is an American professional ice hockey player who is a winger and alternate captain for the Florida Panthers of the National Hockey League (NHL).
 He previously played in the NHL for the Calgary Flames.
 The Flames selected him in the first round, sixth overall, in the 2016 NHL entry draft.

-The son of former NHL player Keith Tkachuk, Tkachuk was born in Scottsdale, Arizona and raised in the St. Louis suburb of Creve Coeur, Missouri.
+The son of former NHL player Keith Tkachuk, Tkachuk was born in Scottsdale, Arizona, and raised in Creve Coeur, Missouri.
 He is a product of the USA Hockey National Team Development Program and played one season of major junior hockey with the London Knights of the Ontario Hockey League (OHL), where he scored the game-winning goal in overtime to win his team the 2016 Memorial Cup.

 Internationally, Tkachuk has represented the United States at a U17 World Hockey Challenge, a U18 World Championship, at the 2016 World Junior Ice Hockey Championships, where his team won a bronze medal, and during the 4 Nations Face-Off in 2025.
 In the 2021–22 and 2022–23 NHL seasons, Tkachuk was a top ten point-scorer in the league, registering 104 and 109 points, respectively.
 In 2023, Tkachuk was named a finalist for the NHL's Hart Memorial Trophy as the league's most valuable player.
 Tkachuk won back-to-back Stanley Cup championships with the Panthers in 2024 and 2025, scoring the Stanley Cup-clinching goal in game six of the latter series.
+He also played in the 2026 Winter Olympics hockey tournament, winning gold alongside his brother, Brady Tkachuk.